siddhantgoel/streaming-form-data/README.rst

 -----------

-To work on this package, please make sure you have a working Python 3 installation on your system, as well as virtualenv_ and virtualenvwrapper_ installed.
+To work on this package, please make sure you have a working Python 3 installation on your system.

-1. Create a virtualenv - :code:`mkvirtualenv sfd && workon sfd`.
+1. Create a virtualenv -
+   :code:`python -m venv venv && source venv/bin/activate`.

 2. Git clone the repository -
    :code:`git clone https://github.com/siddhantgoel/streaming-form-data`